Privacy settings

 How do we use your personal information?

-We use your personal information in order to assess your housing options / homelessness application and provide you with accurate and timely advice and support.
+We use your personal information to assess your housing options / homelessness application and provide you with accurate and timely advice and support.

 • Managing your temporary accommodation provision where you are accommodated within the Council’s housing stock or bed and breakfast provision paid for by the service